larislav/larislav/README.md

 ### Hi there, I'm Larissa 👋

 - ⚡ I'm a .NET developer from Brazil.
 - 🔭 I'm about to graduate in Back-End Development.
-I also have a technical course in Computer Network.
+I also have a technical course in Computer Networks.
 - 🌱 Here you can see some of my studies.